Riemann-Hilbert problems for the resolved conifold: Double and triple sine functions

 \section{Double and triple sine functions}

-In this section we introduce some special functions which will be used in the next section to solve the conifold Riemann-Hilbert problem introduced in the last section.
+In this section we introduce some special functions which we will later use to solve the conifold Riemann-Hilbert problem described in the last section.
 The relevant special functions are, up to some exponential factors, the double sine function, and the triple sign function with two equal parameters.

 Multiple sine functions are usually defined using the multiple gamma functions of Barnes \cite{Barnes4}.
 Both are functions of a variable $z\in \bC$ and $r$ parameters $\omega_1,\cdots,\omega_r\in \bC^*$.
 One has